Can I use CLA safflower seed oil for skincare? Read this article to understand how this oil can benefit you if you have acne, eczema, or psoriasis.

 - Apply a few drops of the mixture onto your face after cleaning and cover your face with this oil because is a natural sunscreen for blocking harmful UltraViolet rays.

 - Massage the oil on your skin and avoid the entry of the oil into your eyes.

-Safflower oil is used as a lubricant for the skin, hence prevents water or moisture from leaving your skin.
+Safflower oil is used as a lubricant for the skin, hence preventing water or moisture from leaving your skin.
 It can also be used for locking the moisture in glowing your skin.

 Safflower oil contains about 78% of linoleic acid which is critical in fighting against acne.
-Linoleic acid is a fatty acid which cannot be synthesized by the human body.
+Linoleic acid is a fatty acid that cannot be synthesized by the human body.

 Safflower Oil for Eczema